LeonDJ7/absolute-builders-website/README.md

 # absolute-builders-website
-a website for Absolute Builders LLC
+a mock website for Absolute Builders LLC, built with Angular and TypeScript